DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-09-02-deferring-offers-iteration-3.md

 {% from "figure/macro.njk" import appFigure with context %}

-Getting deferral ready for the first release and addressing issues found in research with the [previous iteration](/manage-teacher-training-applications/deferring-offers-iteration/).
+Getting deferral ready for release and addressing issues found in research with the [previous iteration](/manage-teacher-training-applications/deferring-offers-iteration/).

-## Using a ‘panel’ for the offer
+## Using an offer panel

 The details of the offer are played back in various flows such as changing an offer and reconfirming a deferred offer.

-To differentiate the offer from other details on the page we put a border around it.

-To be consistent we have put a border around it on the offer page too.
+To differentiate the offer from other details on the page we put a border around it – and to be consistent we’ve put a border around it on the offer page too.

 {{ appFigure({
   image: {